A/B Testing Guide for Improving Websites

 What results can you expect from A/B testing?

 The results will vary depending on how good your A/B test ideas are, but here are some great examples of the results you can get:

-- I’ve helped many clients get great results – one got over 20% increase in leads with just one A/B test.
+- I’ve helped many clients get great results – including a 20% increase in leads with just one A/B test.

-- Even just a small 10% increase in conversion rate can result in $100s or $1,000s in increased sales.
+- Even just a small 10% increase in conversion rate can result in $1,000s in increased sales.

-- The sky is the limit – for example, GetResponse.com increased signups by 150% by doing A/B testing
+- The sky is the limit with A/B testing results!
+For example, GetResponse.com increased sign-ups by 150% and Barrack Obama raised an additional $60 million.

 How does A/B testing work?

 A/B testing is performed on websites using an A/B testing tool to help you set up and run A/B tests.